materiaraiding/materiaraiding-old/_ultimate/fru.md

 The **30s Fire Debuff** players will then step out to take their AOEs.

-The final set of Traffic Light baits will then go off and everyone will stack mid. **ALL players should look OUT of the arena at their clockspot.**
+The final set of Traffic Light baits will then go off and everyone will stack mid. **ALL players should look OUT of the arena towards their clockspot.**

 Rewind will pull everyone back to their recorded position and the **Water Stack**, **Gazes** and **Eruptions** will all go off at once.